 At the time of their voting records disclosures, it is also considered beneficial in enhancing visibility for institutional investors, to explicitly explain the reasons why they voted "for" or "against" an agenda item.
-Institutional investors should, in particular, disclose the reasons of votes on the agenda of investee companies, either "for" or "against", which are considered important from the standpoint of constructive dialogue with the investee companies, including those suspected to have conflicts of interest or those which need explanation in light of their voting policy.
+In particular, institutional investors should disclose their voting rational with respect to either "for" or "against" vote, which are considered important from the standpoint of constructive dialogue with the investee companies, including those perceived to have conflicts of interest or those which need explanation in light of the investors' voting policy.

-22 When they have a practice of lending stocks across the determination date of the voting right, their voting policy should include a policy on lending stocks.
+When they have a practice of lending stocks across the determination date of the voting right, their voting policy should include a policy on lending stocks.